 Many people will have an architect, designer, cabinet shop, and builder plan your outdoor kitchen.
 This is a great option if you have plenty of time, space, and a larger budget.

-You can buy various kits from box stores and different manufacturers.
-Lynx has a cabinet line, as does Kalamazoo and DCS, amongst others.
+However, you can buy various kits from box stores and different manufacturers.
+Lynx has a cabinet line, as does, Hestan, Kalamazoo, and DCS, amongst others.

 How to Design an Outdoor Kitchen: Key Takeaways

 Look at alternatives.
-In this case, out of the box solutions are good to eliminate delays and blowing up your budget.
+In this case, out-of-the-box solutions are good to eliminate delays and blow up your budget.

-You can now have any appliances for your outdoor kitchen.
-Just plan well, so you can enjoy it fully later.
+You can now have any type of grill, accessory, and appliance for your outdoor kitchen.
+Just plan well so that you can enjoy it fully later.

 Get the Yale BBQ Grill Buying Guide with features, specs, and tips to all the brands.
-Over 620,000 people have already found answers in a Yale Guide.
+Over 1 million people have already found answers in a Yale Guide.